Why the Municipal District of Taber

-- Enchant, along Highway 526 in the northwest corner of MD
+- Enchant – in the northwest corner of the MD along Highway 526

 The brown soils in the MD vary from clay to sandy loams of a medium texture which combine with a relatively level topography to make the area ideally suited to irrigation farming.
 The continual improvement and expansion of water supplies via the Taber, Bow River and St Mary Irrigation District systems have paved the way to more intensive crop production techniques.
 The result has been the development of sugar beet and vegetable processing industries, plus livestock confinement operations which need an abundance of hay, pasture and crop by-products for feed.

 In 2021 the Alberta Government announced historic investments in irrigation that will add almost 200,000 acres of irrigated land to southern Alberta.
 These investments of over $800M will support upgrades to existing irrigation infrastructure to be more efficient in water use.
 As water efficiencies grow, the irrigation districts in the region will be able to irrigate more land using less water.
 It is expected that almost 80,000 of these additional acres will be within the MD of Taber, which will attract more economic investment opportunities in production and processing.

 The MD of Taber also has numerous assets that are attractive for residents and visitors, including a renowned shooting range, several campgrounds and the recreational opportunities of the rivers and reservoirs in the region.